mozolevsky/pink/README.md

-It's a study project whith we are doing for fun )
+It's a study project which we are doing for fun )